EPAENERGYSTAR/epathermostat/docs/data_files.rst

 Each thermostat interval data CSV file contains hourly runtime information and is linked to the metadata CSV file by the :code:`interval_data_filename` column.

+Data files must contain all fields, even if there is no data for that field.
+Please refer to the

 Example files :download:`here <./examples/examples.zip>`.

 Thermostat Summary Metadata CSV format